 - Best wishes.

-Although the letter needs to be courteous yet, it needs to serve its purpose being straightforward and inform the candidate or the employer about the rejection so to avoid any misunderstandings.
-When the candidate or the employer is sending a refusal letter, it should be kept in mind that it is not a negotiation letter and rejection means that the doors are closed for the job or to the candidate for the particular work.
+Although the letter needs to be courteous yet, it needs to serve its purpose being straightforward and inform the candidate or the employer about the rejection so as to avoid any misunderstandings.
+When the candidate or the employer is sending a refusal letter, it should be kept in mind that it is not a negotiation letter, and rejection means that the doors are closed for the job or to the candidate for the particular work.